adalal80/Gravity/_posts/2016-10-25-Titanic_Disaster.md

 ### Model Validation

-Features used in Model Validation: Pclass, Sex, Age_bins, Sibsp, Parch, Fare (normalized).
+Features used in Model Validation: Pclass, Sex, Age_bins, Sibsp, Parch, and Fare (normalized).
 The class label is whether the person survived or not (survived).

 #### 1. Logistic Regression

+A logistic regression was used in the first model, with L2 as the penalty.
+The following are the confusion matrix, model score, and F1 score:

-Confusion Matrix
+Confusion Matrix:

 | 			   |not_survived | survived |
 |--------------|-------------|----------|